Listen to an update on current forest pests and diseases and how to manage for them.

 5. Volunteer to help in your community (optional)

-This free, self-paced course features eight sections with videos, articles and exercises.
-Complete it at your own pace to boost your knowledge.
+This free, course features 10 sections with videos, articles, podcasts, and self-assessment exercises.

 Questions?